linroger/FinanceCompendium/I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics/Chapter 05 Rigorous Mathematical Induction A Formal Restatement.md

 Then  $\forall n\in S\cdot P(n)$  holds True.

-This theorem says exactly what we were discussing: if we want to prove a proposition holds for every value greater than or equal to some specific value  $(M, \text{in the theorem statement})$ , then we can just start inducting from that value.
+This theorem says exactly what we were discussing: if we want to prove a proposition holds for every value greater than or equal to some specific value  $(M, \text{inthetheoremstatement})$ , then we can just start inducting from that value.

 We make that our BC and apply the IH and IS to every value greater than or equal to it.
 Everything else is exactly the same.